crystal-ball/componentry/guides/v3 Migration.md

   1. `components`: includes each of the component styles
   1. `atomics`: includes all of the utility styles
 * An `outline` style has been added to the `Alert` component.
+* A new mixin strategy has been setup:Componentry favors atomic classes over using mixins to compose styles.
+The preferred usage of mixins is to generate entire classes, like breakpoint mixins.

 ## Deprecated

 * The `$colors` variables and `$colors` map.
 The library doesn't use these colors, only the theme-colors.
   Apps that would like to set their own colors map can continue to do so.

+## Roadmap

+- [ ] Evaluate the mixins in `theme` and convert them to atomic classes wherever possible.